5 Reasons it Didn’t Hit the Mark

 The site recommends 99designs as a good place to go for your business logo.
 It’s an American company with its main mailing address in San Francisco.
 The idea of the site is you post your project and budget and then people submit ideas for free – you choose the winning one and pay the successful designer.

-Again, this dedicated portal for start ups in Britain seems to be happy to recommend overseas opportunities.
-The link to enternships (at the time of writing) features roles in Canada, Peru and Germany.
+Again, this dedicated portal for start-ups in Britain seems to be happy to recommend overseas opportunities.
+The link to internships (at the time of writing) features roles in Canada, Peru and Germany.

 Business plans, logo design and web design all get a mention on the site but copywriting seems to be ignored completely.

-As someone who works with a lot of start up and growing companies myself, I know what a positive difference professional copywriting can make to a business, but this seems to have been overlooked.
+As someone who works with a lot of start-ups and growing companies myself, I know what a positive difference professional copywriting can make to a business, but this seems to have been overlooked.